-- The Great Journey movie (2004) review: Mohamed Majd’s and Nicolas Cazalé’s first-rate performances provide a welcome boost to Ismaël Ferroukhi’s traditionalist father-son road (to Mecca) movie, in which, however unfairly, the genre’s archetypal learning curve is much steeper for the carefree, immature, “Europeanized” young man than for his dour, overbearing, reactionary Muslim father.
+- The Great Journey (2004) movie review: Mohamed Majd’s and Nicolas Cazalé’s excellent performances provide a welcome boost to Ismaël Ferroukhi’s father-son road (to Mecca) movie, in which the genre’s archetypal learning curve is much steeper for the carefree “Europeanized” young man than for his dour, reactionary Muslim father.

-The French-Moroccan father-son drama The Great Journey / Le grand voyage, winner of the Golden Astor for Best Film in Mar del Plata and the Luigi De Laurentiis Award for Best First Film in Venice, is a well-intentioned, capably directed, and beautifully acted road movie that turns out to be less satisfying that it should have been because screenwriter-director Ismaël Ferroukhi fails to strike a balance between the learning curves of old and young, religious and irreligious, father and son.
+Reminiscent of tried-and-true Hollywood fare like Planes, Trains and Automobiles and Rain Man – two opposite characters travel together; life lessons are learned – the French-Moroccan The Great Journey / Le grand voyage is a well-intentioned, capably directed, and beautifully acted road movie that turns out to be less satisfying that it should have been because screenwriter-director Ismaël Ferroukhi fails to strike a balance between the learning curves of old and young, religious and irreligious, parent and child.

-In The Great Journey, the character who almost invariably comes out at the bottom of the curve is the young, callous, French-born Reda (Nicolas Cazalé), whose rabidly reactionary, Moroccan Muslim father (an outstanding Mohamed Majd, Best Actor winner in Mar del Plata) forces him to act as chauffeur on an arduous, 5,000-km pilgrimage to Mecca.
+In The Great Journey, the character who almost invariably comes out at the bottom of the curve is young, callow, French-born Reda (Nicolas Cazalé), whose rabidly reactionary, Moroccan Muslim father (Mar del Plata Film Festival Best Actor winner Mohamed Majd) forces him to act as chauffeur on an arduous, 5,000-km pilgrimage to Mecca.

 The closest we get to a mellowing of the father’s overbearing intransigence is his eventual acceptance of his son’s non-Muslim girlfriend, who can be seen in a photograph the young man carries around with him.